 How to invest in the MERVAL Index

 The MERVAL Index is a great way to get access to a range of South America’s best-performing stocks.
-We’ll walk you through the many different ways you can invest in the MERVAL Index right here, so you’ll feel inspired and not intimidated by those numerous choices and can make investment decisions that best fit your goals.
+We’ll walk you through the many different options to get exposure to the stock index right here, so you’ll feel inspired and not intimidated by those numerous choices and can make decisions that best fit your goals.